5 Incredible Multi-day Hikes in the Fiordland National Park

 The most memorable part of the 32km Routeburn Track has to be the numerous views of the huge valleys below.
 Many trampers are also drawn to the hike by the many alpine lakes.
 All in all, the Routeburn Track is one of the most stunning Great Walks in New Zealand and a true alpine adventure.

 Location: One end of the track is at the Routeburn Shelter near Glenorchy and 68km from Queenstown.
 The other end is at The Divide Shelter on the Milford Road, 85km from Te Anau.
+For day-trippers, full-day guided hikes are available.

 The very challenging 56km track starts at the rocky Darren Mountains and follows the Hollyford River valley all the way down Martins Bay.
 Before reaching the Tasman Sea, you will have to tackle many obstacles, from steep sections to swampland.
 If you don’t feel like tackling that section of the track, hop on a jet boat and skip it altogether to reach Martins Bay in no time.

 Location: The Hollyford Track begins at the end of the Lower Hollyford Road, off of State Highway 94 Milford Road, and ends at Martins Bay on the west coast.
+Guided hikes are available with a return flight by helicopter.

 5. MILFORD TRACK (4-5 DAY ONE WAY)

 Often raved about as one of the best multi-day hikes in the world, the Milford Track is Great Walk on every keen hiker’s New Zealand bucket list.
 Going through lush valleys carved by ancient glaciers to reach the peaceful Milford Sound is the greatest adventure of them all.
-The 53.5km track is, in fact, so popular than there is now a quota on the amount of hikers that can tackle it each day – only 40 trampers per day!
+The 53.5km track is, in fact, so popular that there is now a quota on the number of hikers that can tackle it each day – only 40 trampers per day!
 Book early!